 * Copper recovers from biggest weekly fall since Dec

-strike at Peru's top copper miner.
+mostly by supply disruptions after workers at Peru's top copper

 Workers at Freeport-McMoRan's Cerro Verde